Petra Taylor: Reception

 James Moore and Clare Goldwin from the Daily Mirror described Petra's best storyline as her "committing suicide after her husband's death".
 Their colleague Ken Irwin branded Petra "the sex siren of Brookside" and labelled her and Gavin a "sexy" couple.
 Max Bell (also from Daily Mirror) opined that Pigg was "a big hit in Brookside" and branded Petra as "neurotic and ill-starred".
 David Stuckey and Len Capeling from Daily Post labelled Petra as "an attractive bird on the boil, with added sex problems."
 Michael Owen of the Evening Standard branded Petra a "moody" character and the Daily Record's Avril Martin believed Pigg "won attention as Petra, the neurotic housewife."
 In the book, "The Guinness Book of Classic British TV", it was noted that Brookside portrayed storylines that other shows would have "unconvincingly introduced, dealt with and finished within weeks."
-He noted that storylines such the "slow decent to suicide taken by Petra" was a prime example of the show's commitment to long term stories.
+He noted that storylines such as the "slow descent to suicide taken by Petra" was a prime example of the show's commitment to long term stories.

 On the Taylor's marriage, Birmingham Mail's Geoff Baker opined that "Gavin's love life should titillate viewers.
 Married to Petra - whose tight dresses reveal the lines of her underwear - Gavin lusts after neighbour, Heather Huntington."
 Another Birmingham Mail critic assessed that Petra and Gavin's debut set the tone for "trouble" and "sparks" in Brookside.
 They reviewed that the Taylor's make such a negative impression "life in our Liverpudlian cul-de-sac may never recover."
 They also branded Petra the "voluptuous wife" with "obvious charms".
 A writer from the Burton Mail was confused by Gavin's behaviour lusting after Heather because Petra is "attractive" but it was clear their marriage had problems.
 They added that Petra and Gavin's introduction "added a new dimension" to "Brookside life".
 Frank Jeffery from The Sunday People branded Petra the "merry widow" and believed killing her off was a "pity" because Brookside needed her "dose of earthy sexuality".
 Bronwen Balmforth from Titbits believed that Petra and Gavin originated the reputation of number 10 Brookside Close being the soap's unlucky house.
 She branded Petra and Gavin a "tragic couple" because they were the first characters to die in the show.